When a NSF-capable device begins a BGP session with a BGP peer, it sends an OPEN message to the peer. Included in the message

 is a declaration that the NSF-capable device has “graceful restart capability.”
 Graceful restart is the mechanism by which

 BGP routing peers avoid a routing flap following a switchover.
-If the BGP peer has this capability, it is aware that the device
+If the BGP peer has received this capability, it is aware that

-sending the message is NSF-capable.
-Both the NSF-capable device and its BGP peer(s) need to exchange the Graceful Restart
+the device sending the message is NSF-capable.
+Both the NSF-capable device and its BGP peers need to exchange the graceful

-Capability in their OPEN messages, at the time of session establishment.
-If both peers do not exchange the Graceful Restart
+restart capability in their OPEN messages, at the time of session establishment.
+If both the peers do not exchange the graceful

-Capability, the session is not graceful restart capable.
+restart capability, the session will not be graceful restart capable.

 device as stale; however, it continues to use these routes to make forwarding decisions for a set period of time.
 This functionality